RZHBATMAN/test-git/README.md

 ## torch
 This is the library required for building the neural network in my project.
 ## statsmodels.api
-The library I use to build the logistic regression in the model part and linear regression model in the back-testing part.
+This is the library I use to build the logistic regression in the model part and linear regression model in the back-testing part.

 # Data resource
 I retrieved all historical price using yfinance api mentioned above